 Social Networking Tools – Social networking sites help people discover new friends or colleagues by illuminating shared interests, related skills, or a common geographic location.
 Leading examples include Friendster, LinkedIn, and 43people.
 Social Signal

-Social Software – “Software that enables participation, contribution and networking (inter-connecting); for example blogs.
+Social Software (Social Media) – “Software that enables participation, contribution and networking (inter-connecting); for example blogs.
 Software that enables content or services to be combined by third-parties (this combination is often referred to as ‘remixing’ or a ‘mash-up’: a reference to DJ-culture where new compositions are created by sampling and combining existing sounds or recordings).” – Motive Glossary

 Synchronous Interaction – (Real Time) – Online discussions occurring independent of location, but at the same time.
 Participants must agree on a time to log into the discussion forum and messages are received at the moment they are sent.
 This form of electronic communication is also called “chatting,” and can include audio and/or video.